Efficient Vision Mamba for MRI Super-Resolution via Hybrid Selective Scanning: Discussion

 Second, although our method demonstrated significant gains in both fidelity- and perceptual-based metrics, the evaluation was limited to two datasets with specific contrasts (7T T1 MP2RAGE brain maps and 1.5T axial T2w prostate images).
-While these datasets cover distinct anatomical regions, broader validation across additional organs, imaging modalities, and scanner vendors is needed to establish full generalizability.
-In line with recent work on foundation models in medical imaging, which emphasize the importance of large-scale, diverse training and evaluation for robust performance across tasks, extending our framework to more heterogeneous datasets will be a critical next step~\cite{wang2025triadvisionfoundationmodel, wang2025unifyingbiomedicalvisionlanguageexpertise}.
+Both cohorts were acquired from a single vendor and restricted to specific field strengths, and therefore do not represent the diversity of scanners and acquisition protocols encountered in routine clinical practice.
+Additional validation across multi-vendor systems, including widely used 3T platforms, as well as across broader anatomical regions and imaging contrasts, is necessary to establish more comprehensive generalizability.
+In line with recent work on foundation models in medical imaging, which emphasize the importance of large-scale and heterogeneous training data, extending our framework to more diverse datasets will be an important next step~\cite{WANG2026103992,wang2025unifyingbiomedicalvisionlanguageexpertise}.